NiharikaV97/VNPR/README.md

     * Block-binary-pixel-sum descriptor
   * Train two classifiers on the BBPS features: one classifier for letter recognition and a second classifier for digit recognition.
     * Support vector machine

-## Support Me
-If you liked this, leave a star and fork it! :star:

-If you liked this and also liked my other work, be sure to follow me for more! :slightly_smiling_face: